mharisraza/LinkedInScraper/README.md

 `Scraper took n minutes or n seconds for scraping the data.`

 After finished, your scrapped data will be automatically saved in `profile_data.xlsx` file (automatically created).

+### 🚧 DISCLAIMER: This project violates LinkedIn's Terms and Conditions.
+Please use it only for educational purposes. 🚧